 Office: 113 Dieterle Vocal Arts Cntr

+In spring 2016 Rivers guest conducted Haydn and Mozart Missa Breves in Florence, Italy, and gave coachings, lectures and masterclasses in Shanghai, China.
 Recent guest conducting includes the Mozart Requiem in Vienna; J.S.
-Bach’s Mass in B Minor with South Korea’s Chang Won City Chorale and Orchestra; the Festival of the Aegean in Syros, Greece; Arvo Pärt’s Berliner Mass with South Korea's Inchon City Chorale; Haydn’s Nelson Mass, Mozart’s Coronation Mass and John Rutter’s Requiem in Carnegie Hall; and a residency and concert at the Sichuan Conservatory in Chengdu, China.
+Bach’s Mass in B Minor with South Korea’s Chang Won City Chorale and Orchestra; the Festival of the Aegean in Syros, Greece; Arvo Pärt’s Berliner Mass with South Korea's Inchon City Chorale; Haydn’s Nelson Mass, Mozart’s Coronation Mass, and John Rutter’s Requiem in Carnegie Hall; and a residency and concerts at the Sichuan Conservatory in Chengdu, China.
 Rivers served as Artistic Director USA for the World Choir Games Cincinnati 2012.
-He leads the Beethoven Mass in C in Florence, Italy at the June 2016 Festival Annuale dei Grandi Cori Americani Città di Firenze.
+In June 2017 he will conduct South Korea’s Suwon Civic Chorale and Orchestra and present masterclasses and teach conducting in Seoul.

-Rivers received in 2004 Choral America’s Michael Korn Founders Award for Development of the Choral Art, honoring a lifetime of significant contributions to the professional choral art, and in 2015 Chorus America’s Director Laureate Award, an honorary title recognizing an individual who has demonstrated extraordinary leadership and has had significant impact on the choral field.
+Rivers has received Choral America’s Michael Korn Founders Award for Development of the Choral Art, honoring a lifetime of significant contributions to the professional choral art, and Chorus America’s Director Laureate Award, an honorary title recognizing an individual who has demonstrated extraordinary leadership and has had significant impact on the choral field.